tusharmath/react-announce-fetch/README.md

 ```

 ### Create a data store
 This can be done using the factory method — `create()`.
 It takes in only one param, which represents the request stream.
-The stream must emit notifications containing all the props required by the [fetch](https://github.com/github/fetch) api —
+The stream must emit notifications containing all the props required by the [fetch](https://github.com/github/fetch) api.

 ### Usage